tammyho52/flashcardKataPublic/README.md

 To further enhance separation of concerns, the app utilizes Managers and Services.
 - Managers abstract external dependencies like Firebase Firestore for database storage and Firebase Authentication for user authentication, and manage individualized features like search and caching.
-  - `DatabaseManager` acts as an abstraction layer that allows easy swapping of database implementations with minimal impact on the app.
+  - `DatabaseManager`: Abstraction layer that allows easy swapping of database implementations with minimal impact on the app.
-  - `SearchBarManager` manages reusable search bar state across deck and flashcard lists, inluding the search text, search results, and search process state.
+  - `SearchBarManager`: Manages reusable search bar state across deck and flashcard lists, inluding the search text, search results, and search process state.
-  - `CacheManager` provides reusable caching for items like decks and flashcards, optimizing data retrieval and performance.
+  - `CacheManager`: Provides reusable caching for items like decks and flashcards, optimizing data retrieval and performance.
 - Services encapsulate specific functionalities, such as:
-  - Displaying web views for loading URLs, such as Terms & Conditions and Private Policy.
+  - `WebViewService`: Manages the display of web views for loading URLs, such as Terms & Conditions and Private Policy.
-  - Handling search text debouncing to improve search performance.
+  - `DebouncerService`: Handles debounced form validation, reducing unnecessary processing by delaying validation checks.
-  - `FirestoreService` provides a reusable service to prevent redundant Firestore CRUD implementations.
+  - `FirestoreService`: Provides a reusable service to prevent redundant Firestore CRUD implementations.
 Models that interact with Firestore each leverage `FirestoreService` to manage data interactions.

 ---